patricktomas/wdio-v6-testrail-reporter/README.md

-# WDIO Mocha Testrail Reporter
+# WebdriverIO v6 Mocha Testrail Reporter

 ====================
 > A WebdriverIO v6 reporter for Testrail.
 Yes, it works on my machine.